Ajinkya-Deokaye/Reinforcement-Learning-Coursework-7043SCN/ReadMe.txt

  Coursework Information

-Module: Generative AI and Reinforcement Learning Project Type Type: Algorithm Comparison
+Module: Generative AI and Reinforcement Learning Project Type: Robustness And Generalisation
 Focus: Empirical comparison of DQN and PPO

 ---